 Payment gateways can be integrated into your WordPress site, so that the customer can complete the whole transaction without leaving your site, or they can be hosted elsewhere, so that the customer is routed to the gateway’s home site to complete the transaction and then returned to the WooCommerce site for a confirmation that the transaction was successfully completed.

 Secure payment gateways also need to comply with the Payment Card Industry Data Security Standards (PCI DSS), a set of standards a gateway must meet in order to handle credit card transactions.
 Leading gateways like Stripe are ranked at the highest level for the most stringent security protocols.

-To add a payment gateway to your Woocommerce store, browse the available plugins in the official WordPress directory, or from the Woocommerce home site.
-PayPal, Amazon, and Stripe are among the most popular and widely used of these, but the Woocommerce site also offers many other gateways, including some for foreign currencies and cybercurrencies, if you choose to accept payments in that form.
+To add a payment gateway to your WooCommerce store, browse the available plugins in the official WordPress directory, or from the WooCommerce home site.
+PayPal, Amazon, and Stripe are among the most popular and widely used of these, but the WooCommerce site also offers many other gateways, including some for foreign currencies and

 Install the gateway plugins you want through your website’s dashboard and activate them.
 Some can be configured and operated right inside your WordPress site, but others, such as Stripe, may require you to set up an account on the plugin’s home site, with directions where to direct payments once they’re collected.
 To make plugins work securely and safely, you may need to install an SSL certificate on your WordPress site and to add an explicit notice that your site complies with the European Union’s new General Data Protection Regulation designed to protect the personal data of EU citizens everywhere in the world.